zapgo/docs/docs/source/general/overview.rst

 Version 3
 ~~~~~~~~~
 ZapGo provides open source libraries for constructing transactions client side.
 This means funds are kept on user devices and transactions are verified on a public or private blockchain.
 ZapGo manages the backup and recovery procedures for when user devices get lost (via HD wallet backup and/ or NLockTime recovery to a ZapGo controlled wallet).
-Management of funds is still done via the ZapGo administration dashboard which support multisignature permissions and hardware wallet key management for administration functions.
+Management of funds is still done via the ZapGo administration dashboard which support multisignature permissions and hardware wallet key management for administrative functions.

 **Benefits**